abhi-apple/stackit-hiring-assignment-SiddheshKhope/README.md

 #### Column Mapping:
 An additional feature was introduced to provide flexibility in how data is stored.
 Users can map columns from the CSV to specific columns in the Google Sheet.
 This is especially useful for sheets with predefined structures.

-## Got Questions❓
-Feel free to check the discussions tab, you might get something of help there.
-Check out that tab before reaching out to us.
-Also, did you know, the internet is a great place to explore 😛

-## Developer's Section
-*Add your video here, and your approach to the problem (optional).
-Leave some comments for us here if you want, we will be reading this :)*